Today I’m back in the IBC kitchen to show you how to make a beautiful and delicious dessert that’s perfect for Valentine’s Day or any occasion.

 While Sarah created her no-bake cheesecake in a more traditional style, I decided to give mine a personal and chocolatey twist.

 Instead of making just one large cheesecake, I opted to make six single servings.
-I’ve had these double-walled bowls from Zwilling that I’ve been dying to use and thought they would make the perfect presentation.
+I’ve had these double-walled bowls from Zwilling J.A.
+Henckels that I’ve been dying to use and thought they would make the perfect presentation.
 (Don’t worry if you don’t have bowls like this.
 Any bowl will do, or even a large mouth mason jar will work.)

 I also opted to use chocolate graham crackers for my crust.
 Paired with raspberry jam, I thought this would be a dynamite flavor combination for Valentine’s Day.
 (And boy was I right.)